PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "All you need is a sword?
 Is that right?"

 "Yes, please, Sir.
 Please.
-Haven't you ever been young and in love."
+Haven't you ever been young and in love?"

 Boltac's face soured.
-"I was never young."
+"I was never young.

 "Look, kid, I'm not going to loan you a sword.
 But I do have an old mace I keep behind the counter, you know, in case of trouble.
 It's not much to look at, but it's always been lucky for me.
-I like to think it would be good luck to you.
+I like to think it would be good luck ofr you.
 Would you like to see it?"

 "Very much."

 Boltac lifted the mace up from behind the counter.
-As Boltac raised the mace high in the air, the lad's trusting, cow-like eyes followed the weapons movement, studying every detail of the well-worn wood, wrapped leather handle, the business end studded with heavy iron nails.
+As he raised the weapon high in the air, the lad's trusting, cow-like eyes followed it, studying every detail of the well-worn wood, wrapped leather handle, and the business end studded with heavy iron nails.
 Boltac saw the lad move from disappointment to to hope.
 "Yes," his eyes seemed to say, "a mace.
 I could do it with a mace."

-Boltac hit him right between the eyes.
-The lad collapsed on the floor, unconscious.
+Boltac hit him right between the eyes, and knocked him out cold.

 # WIZARD v DUKE #